Countdown to Luna 02

 Dr. Carolyn Shoemaker on the occasion of the completion of the Celestis Luna 01 memorial spaceflight mission, 1999.

 In 1998 NASA reached out to Celestis, seeking our assistance to honor Dr. Eugene Shoemaker – the eminent scientist who trained Apollo astronauts – by making him the first person to have his cremated remains scattered on the lunar surface at the conclusion of NASA’s Lunar Prospector mission.

 Planetary geologist Eugene Shoemaker, the participant on board the Celestis Luna 01 mission.
 Image credit: NASA

 Today, Celestis – still the only company to have conducted a successful memorial spaceflight service, with 14 missions to date – is rapidly approaching the launch of our second Luna Memorial Spaceflight.
-Luna 02 will be a payload aboard the first mission of Moon Express – the MX-1E Lander, currently scheduled for launch in Q4 2017.
+Luna 02 will be a payload aboard the first mission of Moon Express – the MX-1E Lander, scheduled for launch in Q1 2018.

 For as long as humans have existed on Earth, the Moon has beckoned to us in the night sky.
 For many, the notion of reaching the Moon – even symbolically – is a continuing dream.
 Ultimately, the opportunity of a lunar memorial service is both an appropriate and uniquely compelling final journey for oneself or for a loved one.

 Artist’s rendering of the MoonEx MX-1E Lander on the Moon.
 Image Credit: MoonEx